Donovan Ruddock: Legacy

 Ruddock was ranked 70th on The Ring magazine's list of "The 100 Greatest Punchers of All-Time".

 Life after boxing

-In the late 1990s, Ruddock had filed for bankruptcy as a number of failed investments, including $1 million that he lost when his Fort Lauderdale nightclub "Razor's Palace" went under; had left him cash poor.
+In the late 1990s Ruddock filed for bankruptcy after a number of failed investments — including a $1 million loss when his Fort Lauderdale nightclub "Razor's Palace" went under — had left him cash poor.
 A contract dispute ruined a close relationship with his brother and former manager, Delroy.

-In 2006, Ruddock invented a non-electrical garbage compactor called The Boxer which he hoped would become a success.
-Ruddock marketed the device he designed one day after becoming increasingly frustrated with the amount of waste his family was collecting, and sold it from his website Razorruddock.com.
+In 2006 Ruddock invented a non-electrical garbage compactor called The Boxer, which he hoped would become a success.
+Ruddock marketed the device he designed after becoming increasingly frustrated with the amount of waste his family was collecting, and sold it from his website RazorRuddock.com.
 As of November 2013, the site is no longer online and the product is listed on Amazon as unavailable with no indication for future availability.